joe288/OMOTE/README.md

 Please see the [wiki on how to understand and modify the firmware.](https://github.com/OMOTE-Community/OMOTE-Firmware/wiki/How-to-understand-and-modify-the-firmware)

 You need to have PlatformIO running, and you need to know how to compile and flash your own firmware with PlatformIO.
-There is no prebuild firmware.
+There is no prebuilt firmware.

 The remote can be charged and programmed via its USB-C port.
 Open the PlatformIO project to compile and upload the code to the ESP32.

-As a long term goal, maybe a prebuild firmware will be published, where you can configure your OMOTE via a web interface.
+As a long term goal, maybe a prebuilt firmware will be published, where you can configure your OMOTE via a web interface.

 ### LVGL GUI simulator for Windows, Linux, and macOS